THWinther/coinCounter/README.md

 # coinCounter
- Script that gets n smallest tx:ids and makes a json too make a transcation to add all of them together
+ A python Script that gets the n smallest tx:ids from you smilecoin wallet and builds a JSON to use in the first part of createrawtransaction.
+It will also tell you how many coins you have when it is done running.

-# TODO:
+# requirements
-Python er með library til að vinna með linux
-Svo er leið til að sortera json hluti eftir völdum gildum

-Python3 script
+ Python3
+ smilecoin-cli